bovinehero/bovinehero.github.io/index.md

 ---
-title: /bhero
+title: "~"
 layout: default
 permalink: /
+motd: Feast your eyes on console theme (CSS is hard - I used a template!).
 ---

-> Feast your eyes on console theme (CSS is hard - I used a template!).

-# This is Home!

 Welcome to Bovine Hero!